coredns/rfc/20210530-acme-zhiwei.md

 The major task of this project is to integrate the above defined specs of ACME protocol into CoreDNS so that it could automate certificate management.

-In current scenorios, in order to enable DNS over HTTPS users have to manually provide certificates via the following Corefile configurations:
+In current scenarios, in order to enable DNS over HTTPS users have to manually provide certificates via the following Corefile configurations:
 ```
 https://example.com {
     tls mycert.pem mykey.pem
 }
 ```

-To add this functionality I propose to add a new plugin `acme`, which performs the acme protocol under the hood and manages the certificates.
+To add this functionality I propose to add ACME functionality to the `tls` plugin.

 I propose to either use [acmez](https://pkg.go.dev/github.com/mholt/acmez) to implement ACME and write the solvers from scratch, or use the solvers in [CertMagic](https://github.com/caddyserver/certmagic) which already deal with the different challenges.
 Both are written in Go and fully-compliant with ACME. acmez is only for getting certificates, not managing them.
-Thus, we still have to write the logic for managing the certificates.
+Thus, we still have to write the logic for managing the certificates if we use purely acmez.

 ACMEZ can help us implement low level ACME protocol, but the major roadblock here would be to have a valid domain for which the certificate is issued.
 In order to perform ACME, the DNS server needs to own a valid domain.